ashleyboucher/hashicorp/terraform-getting-started.md

   Enter a value:
 ```

 After entering this command, you'll see output in your CLI similar to the output above.
 Terraform will prompt you for confirmation.
-Type `yes` into your CLI and hit the enter key to confirm.
+Type `yes` into your CLI and hit the ENTER key to confirm.

 After confirmation, this command _may_ take a few minutes to run.
-A message will be displayed once the resource is created.
+Terraform will display a message once the resource is created.

 ## Destroy the Infrastructure
 To stop the resources in your Terraform configuration, run the `destroy` command.